 This cohesion provides you with more powerful data.
 With advanced reporting capabilities, you can collate information from any area of your business, drawing useful insights from it.
 The increased efficiency and automation gained can be transformative for manufacturers looking to grow.

-If you want to reap the benefits that come with effective contact management, take a more detailed look at our Manufacturing Software (which is tailored for small to medium-sized manufacturers).
+If you want to reap the benefits that come with effective contact management, take a more detailed look at our Manufacturing software solutions market page.